 Pretzel Rocks – The Original Stream Safe Music Resource

-As stated in the beginning and mentioned throughout the article, Pretzel rocks was the first big effort to bring stream safe music to Streamers on Twitch, Mixer, YouTube and many other platforms.
+As stated in the beginning and mentioned throughout the article, Pretzel Rocks was the first big effort to bring stream-safe music to Streamers on Twitch, YouTube, and many other platforms.
 Originally, the article was written to just promote that, but since then, many other artists have joined the fray.

-At any rate, If you’d like to see what this services offers, you can check them out and decide if this will be your next set of tracks for streaming on twitch!
+At any rate, If you’d like to see what this service offers, you can check them out and decide if this will be your next set of tracks for streaming on Twitch!

 Streambeats – A Super Popular Stream Safe Music Resource